mgalang/twenty3/README.md

 # Twenty3
-A simple script that I use to remind myself to rest my eyes every 20mins (20-20-20 rule).
+A simple python script that I use to send a notification to rest my eyes every 20mins (20-20-20 rule).
 The script uses the Mac's notification center to send reminders/alerts.

 ## Install
 Clone this repo.
 Install dependencies: